simon-ritchie/apysc/README.md

 The apysc library is under the MIT License.

-The logo image is using followed Creative Commons license font:
+The logo image uses the following Creative Commons license font:

 - [Pauline Font - by Marcos Boric (2020)](https://www.behance.net/gallery/94972757/Pauline-Font)
 - [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en)